jackbrennan-creator/DM42-Calculator-Compiler/Executable Download/ReadMe.md

 **System Requirements**

+Supports Windows and runs on MacOS and Linux under Wine.

 The executables require .Net Framework 3.5 to be installed.
 Your system should prompt you and offer to do this if it is not present.